Kazan: Modern period

-In the late 1980s and in the 1990s, after the dissolution of the Soviet Union, Kazan again became the center of Tatar culture and identity, and separatist tendencies intensified.
-With the return of capitalism, Kazan became one of the most important centers of the Russian Federation.
+In the late 1980s and in the 1990s, after the dissolution of the Soviet Union, Kazan again became the centre of Tatar culture and identity, and separatist tendencies intensified.
+With the return of capitalism, Kazan became one of the most important centres of the Russian Federation.
 The city went from 10th to 8th position in population ranking of Russian cities.
 In the early 2000s, the city earned the right to host both the 2013 Summer Universiade and 2018 FIFA World Cup.